romagny13/react-form-validation/README.md

 -------- |  --------
-mode | submit (by default) or touched onSubmit | function to call on form submission hasErrorClassName | error className ('has-error' by default) hasSuccessClassName | success className ('has-success' by default) showHasSuccess | (false by default) add has success className on success showHasFeedback | (false by default) add has feedback className hasFeedbackClassName | 'has-feedback' by default hasErrorFeedbackClassName | className for error feedback hasSuccessFeedbackClassName | className for success feedback
+mode | submit (by default) or touched onSubmit | function to call on form submission

 ...
 And more (autoComplete for example)

 FormGroup props | Description
 -------- |  --------
 validators | validators array
-onChange | notifcation on validation state change (name, value, hasError, firstError, groupErrors) errors | allow to set errors (object) for example after server validation className | base className to add to form group ('form-group' for example)
+render | function called to render field onValidationStateChange | notifcation on validation state change errors | allow to set errors (object) for example after form submission and server validation error

 Allow to bind value (and isolate rendering) and be notified on value change: